Business disputes are an unfortunate fact of commercial life, but many of them are avoidable simply through adequate planning and preparation.

 A breach of contract is where one party does not fulfil their obligations as agreed in the contract.
 If you feel that the other party is in breach of contract, the first thing to do is to write to them specifying the issues, and suggest how they might put the situation right.
 If that fails, you may wish to consider mediation, or to issue legal proceedings which in itself may bring them to the mediation table..

 It is recommended that when drawing up a contract, that the parties consider how they will resolve any dispute that may arise.
 A ‘dispute resolution clause’ could be inserted which states whether both parties will refer to their own solicitor, or invite a mutually acceptable industry expert or independent mediator to offer an opinion.
 This clause could specify that both parties will mediate any dispute before resorting to the law.

-Business mediation is a proven remedy for boardroom disputes between directors, shareholders and partners.
-Read our FAQ's to find out more.
+Business mediation is a proven remedy for boardroom disputes.
+Read our FAQs to find out more.

 We have a wide range of free guides and videos to help you prevent and resolve business disputes.